yaseenammaar/FreedomOfSpeech-ETHIndia/README.md

 # Usage

-1. Metamask wallet with some Ether (currently it's on Mumbai testnet)
+1. Metamask wallet with some MATIC (currently it's on Polygon Mumbai testnet)
 2. Visit https://freedomofspeech.lol
 3. Scroll down to the bottom
 4. Enter URL of any PNG/JPG/GIF